-Time and again we learn about threats, that new variants of malware such as Ransomware pose to computer users.
+Time and again we learn about threats, and new variants of malware such as Ransomware that pose a danger to computer users.
 The ransomware virus locks access to a file or your computer and demands that a ransom be paid to the creator for regaining access, usually allowed via either an anonymous pre-paid cash voucher or Bitcoin.
 One specific ransomware threat that has managed to attract attention in recent times, is Cryptolocker, apart from FBI ransomware, Crilock & Locker.

 While the situation is worrisome and the outcome is fatal in most cases if you fail to comply with the malware author’s rules – since the encrypted files can be damaged beyond repair – you can take certain preventive measures to keep the problem at bay.
+You can prevent ransomware encryption!
 Let us see some of the Ransomware prevention steps you can take.
+These steps can help you block & prevent Ransomware.

 Updated OS & security software

-Goes without saying that you use a fully updated modern operating system like Windows 8 or Windows 7, a good antivirus software or an Internet Security Suite and an updated secure browser and an updated email client.
+Goes without saying that you use a fully updated modern operating system like Windows 10/8/7, a good antivirus software or an Internet Security Suite and an updated secure browser, and an updated email client.
 Set your email client to block .exe files.

 Back up your data